Carl Fogarty: Post-racing

 In 2002, Ducati released a special limited edition model (only 300 units were built) in his honour, the Monster S4 Fogarty.

 In the same year, Fogarty founded the Foggy Petronas team in the World Superbike Championship (WSB).
 They entered with Carl's former team-mate Corser and James Haydon in 2003, but their three-cylinder Petronas FP1 was never truly competitive.
 In 2004 they achieved two third places (one for Corser and one for Chris Walker), but in this season there was little manufacturer support in WSB.
 Once several manufacturers returned for 2005, they were not competitive.
 Petronas ended the project at the end of 2006, leaving Foggy's racing future unclear.
 Having tried and failed to find sponsorship for a team running customer Ducatis in 2007, in May Fogarty confirmed the team's return in 2008 as the official MV Agusta team – only to later pull the plug on his team's activities and put their assets up for sale.

 Fogarty was never a person to stray away from controversy in the WSB paddock, and even in retirement, he frequently voices his opinion (most often in the British motorcycle newspaper MCN) in which he often berates past rivals such as Troy Corser and Neil Hodgson.
 This attitude towards other racers has made him a love-or-hate personality in the motorcycling world.

 In 2014, Fogarty won the fourteenth series of ITV' I'm a Celebrity...Get Me Out of Here!.
 The final saw him challenged to eat a large cupful of live mealworms (which he managed in three mouthfuls), two fried tarantulas, three live cockroaches, ostrich anus and a camel's penis.

 In July 2016, Fogarty was awarded an Honorary Fellowship from the University of Central Lancashire.

 Personal life

 Fogarty married Michaela in 1991.
-They owned a house in Lytham St Annes and have two children, including a daughter Claudia.
+They live in Mellor Blackburn Lancashire and have two children, including a daughter Claudia.

 Fogarty backed the Conservative Party in the 2019 United Kingdom general election.

+Fogarty has published two books: Foggy: The Explosive Autobiography (2001) and The World According To Foggy (2018).